PaoloDooM/gpos720_printer/README.md

 * Description: Prints raw black and white images only.
 You can use the method <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/image_utils.dart">
-  imageBinaryFilter</a> to apply a binary filter to the image.
+  binaryFilterWithDithering</a> to apply a binary filter with dithering to the image.
 * Returns:
   A <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/printer_status.dart">
   PrinterStatus</a> enum indicating the printer’s status.